Let Us Make Delicious Potato And Fenugreek Leaves Dry Curry

 In this version, instead of boiled and mashed potato, I used de-skinned tiny, raw potato cubes.
 After frying cumin, ginger, garlic and green chili, I added the potato cubes and cooked for about 10 minutes on low fire.
 Then I added fenugreek leaves.
 The rest of the procedure remains same as guided above.

-Potato and fenugreek curry is less hot in nature.
-It is spiced with natural flavors of ginger and garlic.
-Adding garam masala is not a must, it is purely optional.
+- Potato and fenugreek leaf curry is less spicy because it is spiced with natural flavors of ginger and garlic.
+Adding garam masala is not a must.

-Chop fenugreek leaves at the time of cooking.
-Keeping chopped leaves for a long time makes it taste bitter.
+- Chop fenugreek leaves at the time of cooking.
+Don't keep the chopped leaves for a long time.
+They will become bitter.

-This curry is a good side dish for meals.
-Any health conscious person will appreciate this curry, as it is one of the healthiest foods.
+- This curry is a side dish for any meal.
+Any health-conscious person will like this curry because it is healthy and tasty.

-- Potato is an edible plant tuber, originally cultivated in Andes region of South America.
-Now, it is one of the most sought after vegetables in the whole world.
-It is a staple food of many countries.
+- Potato is an edible plant tuber originally cultivated in the Andes region of South America.
+Now, it is one of the most sought-after vegetables in the whole world.
+It is a staple food in many countries.
 Any dish made of potato turns out very delicious.

-- Earlier, potato was considered as a poisonous and less healthy vegetable because it belonged to night shade family.
-Later it was proved by the nutritionists that eating potato has numerous health benefits and it is not poisonous.
-It has nutrients like vitamins, minerals and phytochemicals.
+- Earlier, the potato was considered as a poisonous and less healthy vegetable because it belonged to the nightshade family.
+Later, it was proved by the nutritionists that eating potato has numerous health benefits and it is not poisonous.
+It has nutrients like vitamins, minerals, and phytochemicals.

-- Calcium, magnesium, iron and zinc in potato helps in bone mineralization and in maintaining good bone structure.
+- Calcium, magnesium, iron, and zinc in potato help in bone mineralization and in maintaining good bone structure.

-- Rich fiber content in potato reduces the risk of heart diseases, lowers cholesterol, controls diabetes, checks obesity etc.
+- The rich fiber content in potato reduces the risk of heart diseases, lowers cholesterol, controls diabetes, checks obesity, etc.

-- Eating potato improves skin complexion, strengthens hair, prevents constipation and reduces inflamation.
+- Eating potato improves skin complexion, strengthens hair, prevents constipation and reduces inflammation.

-- The choline and folates in potato supports in getting good sleep, musle movements and helps in transmitting nerve impulses.
-It has abundant antioxidants which help in neutralizing the effects of free radicals in the body.
+- The choline and folates in potato support in getting good sleep, muscle movements and helps in transmitting nerve impulses.
+It has abundant antioxidants that help in neutralizing the effects of free radicals in the body.
 Potato helps in keeping good eye health.

-Potato is a storehouse of nutrients.
-I recommend to make use of this humble vegetable in your daily meals.
-Only one bad effect I observed in eating more potato is, it produces gas in the stomach.
-So, I recommend you to use ginger and garlic in the cooking, to check the gas activity.
+- Potato is a storehouse of nutrients.
+I recommend making use of this humble vegetable in your daily meals.
+The only bad effect I observed in eating more potatoes is that it produces gas in the stomach.
+So, I recommend you to use ginger and garlic with it to check the gas activity.